M66B/FairEmail/docs/FAQ-de-rDE.md

 <a name="faq151"></a>
 **(151) Can you add backup/restore of messages?**

 An email client is meant to read and write messages, not to backup and restore messages.
-Note that breaking or losing your device, means losing your messages!
+Merke dir, dass wenn du dein Gerät verlierst, dass auch all deine Nachrichten futsch sind!

 Instead, the email provider/server is responsible for backups.